rnguyen6/cs450_pa4/README.md

 # cs450_pa4

-Open terminal to the xv6 directory
+Open terminal to the xv6 directory (xv6_2 is the original copy from MIT).

 Create Makefle with "make"